 Our priority is to help every student excel in the classroom.

-The Catalina Foothills School District (CFSD) is recognized by the Arizona Department of Education (ADE) as one of the top performing school districts in the state of Arizona.
+The Catalina Foothills School District (CFSD) is Tucson's leading educational choice for PreK-12.
+Academic achievement is a high priority as evidenced by test scores that exceed state and national averages.
+The Arizona Department of Education (ADE) recognized CFSD as one of the top performing school districts in the state of Arizona.
 CFSD is an "A" rated school district and was an "Excelling" district for eight consecutive years.
 The district recognizes that these accomplishments reflect the efforts of many: the achievement of our students, the hard work and commitment of teachers and staff, focused and effective leadership, and strong family and community support.

-We believe that a balanced assessment system is needed because state assessment systems that focus on summative testing administered once-a-year do not provide sufficient information to improve student learning.
+The district uses a variety of assessments to inform instruction and measure subject area mastery of content and skills.
+State assessment systems that focus on summative testing administered once-a-year do not provide sufficient information to improve student learning.
 CFSD uses results not only from state achievement tests, but also interim assessment measures such as district and school common assessments, and formative measures used during the process of teaching and learning.
-Performance assessments are used to measure cross-disciplinary skills such as critical thinking, problem solving, and communication in the context of academics.
+Performance assessments/tasks are used to measure cross-disciplinary skills such as critical thinking, problem solving, and communication in the context of academics.

 Today's employers are seeking graduates who are self-regulated critical and creative thinkers, collaborators, problem solvers, and excellent communicators in diverse settings.
 We want our graduates prepared for the college and career pathways of their choice.
 A balanced assessment system provides us with the data we need to be well-informed decision makers about students' learning needs and the educational programs we provide to support and advance achievement .